 This short extension first visits the Pacific Coast, where Chilean Flamingos forage among a mass of shorebirds.
 The arid Santa Elena Peninsula holds endemics like Short-tailed Woodstar, Parrot-billed Seedeater, Necklaced Spinetail, and Gray-and white Tyrannulet, while more humid Tumbesian areas support populations of the endemic Esmeraldas Woodstar and the stunning Elegant Crescentchest.

 Day 2: Ayampe and Machalilla.
-In the morning we will venture into the deciduous woodland alongside the Ayampe River (a 30 minute drive from Mantaraya), a stronghold for the critically endangered Esmeraldas Woodstar.
+After breakfast, we will venture into the deciduous woodland alongside the Ayampe River (a 30 minute drive from Mantaraya), a stronghold for the critically endangered Esmeraldas Woodstar.
 The area also holds scarce Tumbesian species we could have missed on the main tour such as Slaty Becard, Ochre-bellied Dove, Pacific Royal Flycatcher, Gray-backed Hawk, and Saffron Siskin.
-There are also a number of humid forest birds in the wetter forest, where we could find Gartered Trogon, Lesser Greenlet, Buff-throated Foliage-gleaner, White-backed Fire-eye, and others.
+There are also a number of humid forest birds in the wetter forest patches, where we could find Gartered Trogon, Lesser Greenlet, Buff-throated Foliage-gleaner, White-backed Fire-eye, and others.
 After lunch back at our chilled out resort, we could either return to Ayampe or bird dry forest farther north along the coast for skulkers like Pale-browed Tinamou and the exquisite Elegant Crescentchest.
 At dusk we will check the scrub near our resort for the aptly named Scrub Nightjar.

 Day 3: Return to Guayaquil.
 The activities on this day will depend on what we are still looking for.
-We will begin either in Ayampe again or Machalilla NP, and then make our way south back towards the Santa Elena Peninsula and Guayaquil (around 5 hours away).
-If we did not visit it on the main tour, we will be sure to stop at the Cerro Blanco reserve to mop up any last targets, such as Red-lored Parrot or possibly Spectacled Owl, which sometimes can be found roosting along the trail.
+We will begin either in Ayampe again or Machalilla, then make our way south back towards the Santa Elena Peninsula and Guayaquil (around 5 hours away).
 In the late afternoon we will return to Guayaquil for a final farewell dinner.

 Day 4: Departure.
 The extension ends this morning with a transfer to the international airport.

 ACCOMMODATION: Good to excellent lodges and hotels throughout.
 All have private, en-suite bathrooms, and all full-time hot water.
 Electricity is available everywhere 24 hours a day.
 Due to limited space in some of the lodges, single rooms are occasionally unavailable, but this is unusual unless the tour group is comprised mainly of singles.